OptimalBits/bull/REFERENCE.md

 moveToCompleted(returnValue: any, ignoreLock: boolean, notFetch?: boolean): Promise<string[Jobdata, JobId] | null>
 ```

 Moves a job to the `completed` queue.
-Pulls a job from 'waiting' to 'active' and returns a tuple containing the next jobs data and id.
+Pulls a job from 'waiting' to 'complete' and returns a tuple containing the next jobs data and id.
 If no job is in the `waiting` queue, returns null.
 Set `notFetch` to true to avoid prefetching the next job in the queue.

 ---